reymon359/how-to-live/advices/You don't need their approval/index.md

 name: 'You don't need their approval
 Categories: ['Growing']
 ---
-# You don't need their approval
+# You don't need val

 Do things no matter who is looking.
 Don't do things to impress